wlonk/arcadia/appendix/passions.rst

 You may choose from the following marks each time a spell burns your
 soul:

-1. You develop stigmata like wounds that will not heal.
+1. You develop stigmata-like wounds that will not heal.
 2. Animals panic in your presence.
 (In a time full of horses, dogs, oxen and more, this must be taken seriously!)
 3. You cannot bear to set foot in a church.